RioReal/Paper_Review/NDSS__2019__Data-Oblivious-ISA-Extensions-for-Side-Channel-Resistant-and-High-Performance-Computing.md

 ```
 to access both sides of branches, and use *cmove* to transfer the right result finally.

-* To implement safe address operands, they invent *oblivious memory extension*, which contains safe load/store instructions and *CPUID* for accessing *oblivious memory partition size* (OSZ).
+- To implement safe address operands, they invent *oblivious memory extension*, which contains safe load/store instructions and *CPUID* for accessing *oblivious memory partition size* (OSZ).
 The hardware designer ought to provide an oblivious memory partition for *ocld/ocst* (oblivious confidential load/store) to load or store confidential data in this storage.
 OSZ differs in different machines.
 We need program-level functions to make data oblivious code portable.
 If the size of the confidential object doesn't exceed the remaining capability of oblivious memory partition (OMP), just simply allocate memory.
 Otherwise, set the memory type as ORAM (oblivious RAM) or SCAN.
 The former one applies the ZeroTrace technique (NDSS'18) which has better performance while the latter one just uses normal memory to emulate the data oblivious one and reading the object by scanning its memory.
 Additionally, they modify OS-interface about the exception handler, context switching, and the system calls.

 Since the designs of datapaths for the majority of instructions are already completed in RISC-V, the main work is to add the extension ones. *oseal* and *onunseal* reuse serializing instructions in RISC-BOOM and design one ALU for *cmov* instruction.
 For OMP, they isolate one region of the L1 cache which can be used as normal memory if no oblivious object is allocated.
-Finally, there is also a hardware component called a label station to operate on labels as the rules mentioned before.
+Finally, there is also a hardware component called a label station in their design which operates on labels as per the rules mentioned before.
+The label stations are in the execution units and deal with the instructions with labels.

 ## Strengths
 1. The idea that solving the security and performance problems of oblivious code at the ISA level is novel.
 2. The proof of security analysis is based on a mathematical framework.

 ## Weaknesses
-The labels for data will incur the performance overheads for storage.
+1. This paper implemented the ISA extension is based on RISC.
+However, most of the popular commercial CPUs use CISC.
+It will be a large work to extend the CISC to a data oblivious one.
+2. The labels for data will incur performance overheads for storage.
+Since the width of a word is changed in the design, the storage device will change a lot too.
+Usually, oblivious code is a small part of our program and confidential data is far less than public ones.
+It is unwise to modify a lot on the entire hardware system to satisfy few cases.
+3. Not only the hardware parts but also the application software and operating systems would be modified to satisfy the label and OMP design.
+The OISA style code is not compatible with the machine which lacks any components and the os necessary to OISA.
+4. The OISA is still unable to handle the security problem brought by data-based compression if these optimizations are on.
+If all data-dependent optimizations are off, performance could be slow down.

 ## Thoughts
-1. In the implementation of this paper, they use one extra bit for each word data to specify the label.
-Usually, oblivious code is a small part of our program and confidential data is far less than public ones.
-Maybe we can set an extra mode for the CPU and only on this mode, it runs OISA.
-Or we could make a blacklist for the confidential data, so there is no waste on labeling public data.
-2. The label is treated as an extra bit of a word.
-The wider words change a lot in nowadays storage.
-Maybe we can take advantage of padding bit in some data structures.
-3. The label station is in the CPU, but it doesn't use already completed datapaths in RISC-BOOM.
-Therefore, it increases the area overheads.
-Maybe we can move it to the memory side, and every read/write request also sends the operands label (safe or unsafe).
-4. As mentioned in the paper, there are two ways to enhance the performance.
-One is to increase the OMP size and the other is to add more safe oblivious instructions.
+1. The label design in this paper extends the width of one word (64 bits).
+This should not be the only way to implement the label idea.
+First, I think greater granularity like 256 bits could cut off overhead, since the length of plaintext, key, and ciphertext for some classical encryption and decryption algorithms, for example, AES and RSA, is far longer than one word.
+To ensure security, these algorithms ought to be written in a data oblivious way, but one word one label is not suitable for them.
+Also, where to store the label is trouble.
+In this paper, they claim that "labels must be stored alongside each word".
+This method is weird and contrary to common sense.
+In most cases, metadata (in this paper, the label is the metadata we care about) would not be stored alongside the data in a word-granular.
+However, if the metadata is stored too distant, the CPU has to spend much on fetching the labels from the memory system when the instruction needs labels.
+One possible solution is to organize the label in the padding bits of some data structures.
+One possible solution is to organize the label in the padding bits of some data structures.
+Or we can collect all label information of a program in a list/table, and wait for inquiry from the CPU.
+2. Oblivious code is a small part of our execution programs, and we focus on security more than performance.
+It is acceptable to stop all data-dependent optimization when running data oblivious code.
+To realize this idea, we can set the CPU one *data oblivious mode* which is determined by one register.
+In this mode, data-dependent optimizations are off and then prefetch the labels to the cache.
+And in a CISC CPU, this mode allows only a few instructions to run, so we only need to modify a few datapaths like in a RISC one.
+The speed would be heavily slow down in data oblivious mode, but this mode would not compromise the performance of the normal mode of the CPU and save the cost of hardware design and verification in the CISC CPU.